UX at William Hill is all about understanding the psychology behind customer decisions and designing products that enhance their experience.

 As they state: “We’re on a mission to stamp out cognitive bias and make our products the best they can be.”

-Recently we chatted to Naomi Williams, an experienced UX Researcher at William Hill, to discuss how the online betting and gambling company puts user research and testing into practice, as well as the organisational set-up of UX and its business impact.
+Recently we chatted to Naomi Williams, an experienced UX Researcher at William Hill, to discuss how the online betting and gambling company puts user research and testing into practice, as well as the organizational set-up of UX and its business impact.

-After I finished my psychology degree, I worked in marketing, PR and events for a few years.
+After I finished my psychology degree, I worked in marketing, PR, and events for a few years.
 This included working at a market research agency that did usability research.
 It seemed that a lot of the work involved was very relevant to my former education.

 I ended up managing the usability program and then I started conducting research.
 That’s how I started with UX.
 So now I’m at William Hill where I work in a standalone capacity on both sports and gaming.
 I work on both strategic and tactical projects.